 When it starts, close the choke slowly and take over with the throttle to keep RPM constant.
 If it does not start it is probably flooded: close the choke, open the throttle and start again.
 Close the throttle when it fires.
 If it still does not start you might have used not enough choke.

-When the engine starts, keep it running at 2000 RPM as this keeps the gearbox loaded and avoids damage.
+When the engine starts, keep it running at 2000 RPM as this keeps the gearbox loaded and avoids damage to the teeth.
 Do not gas it like a car.
 Warm for the first two minutes up at 2000 RPM, this way the oil slowly warms up and is distributed through the engine.
 After two minutes increase RPM to 2500 and continue warm up.
 The engine is ready for taxi and run up checks when the oil reaches a minimum of 50 °C. Normal oil operating temperature is between 75 °C and 110 °C. Make sure that the oil reaches this temperature to boil off any condensation that might have accumulated, at least once every flying day.
-This will keep oxidation out of the engine.
+This will keep moisture causing oxidation out of the engine.

 The ignition test is done at 4000 RPM with a maximum drop of 300 RPM and no more than 120 RPM difference between both ignition circuits.
 If you have a hydraulic constant speed propeller then this would be a good time to cycle the propeller lever three times to circulate the cold oil in the propeller back to the engine.
-For electric propellers it will verify proper operation of the electronics.
+For electric propellers, this will verify proper operation of the electronics.